 Further design elements:

 1 Gilimbaa formed a working group of experienced communication professionals and young Aboriginal artists and designers from Goreng Goreng, Larrakia, South Seas and Quandamooka nations.
-This working group leads the design and development of all characters and illustration styles and is responsible for guiding and overseeing the language and content of the scripts.
-They also review all project content to ensure it is authentic, appropriate and engaging for Aboriginal young people nationally.
+This working group led the design and development of characters and illustrations, and were responsible for guiding the language and content of the scripts.
+They also reviewed all project content for cultural appropriateness.

 2 ‘Deadly’ is a common word used in Aboriginal and Torres Strait Islander communities and means cool/awesome/strong.